ancast14/Python-Siit/README.md

 # Python-Siit

-#this is my project for Scoala Informala de IT
+This is my project for Scoala Informala de IT